Run Locally

 Docker must be running

-The database runs inside Docker, so Docker Desktop needs to be open whenever you use Salmex I/O. If the app can't connect, check that Docker is running and the container is started.
+The database lives inside Docker, so Docker Desktop must be open whenever you use Salmex I/O.

 Option C — Cloud database